TodePond/TodePondDotCom/wikiblogarden/genocide/internalised/transphobia/passing/is-bullshit/readme.md

 >
 > But this idea is propagated by society on the whole.
 It says “You’re either a man or a woman.
 There is no in between.”

+Transition doesn't involve a "mode switch".
+It's not a gear shift.
+It means realising that you were always inside an arrow, and nothing is holding you back from being who you are.

 > Transition takes for fuckin ever.
 It happens very slowly, but it happens.
 >
 > It starts when you’re born.
 It ends when you die.
 The rest is transition.
->
-> Don’t worry about starting too late!
-You were doing it since you were a baby.

-Transition doesn't involve a "mode switch".
-It's not a gear shift.
-It means realising that you were always at home, and nothing is holding you back from being yourself.

 ## Don't pass